 Barangaroo

-Then it was through the comparatively new development of Barangaroo.
+Then, it was over the Sydney Harbour Bridge and into the comparatively new development of Barangaroo.
 A spectacular transformation from a disused container terminal on the edge of Sydney’s CBD into a spectacular 22-hectare waterfront precinct.
-This leads into the Rocks which is the birthplace of modern Sydney.
+This leads past the into the Rocks which is the birthplace of modern Sydney.

 The Rocks